Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 Assuming the affordances of Englebarts architectures, his associate Ted Nelson conceived of [Project Xanadu](https://en.wikipedia.org/wiki/Project_Xanadu) in the 60’s, becoming a pioneer in the fields of interaction design and representation.
 His body of foundational research around ‘the memeplex’ now seems to be sprouting into a fresh implementation cycle as evident in ‘second brain’ style products like Obsidian.
 This is fantastic progress in a space that’s once again beginning to move fast,

 #### **Data Security and Network Integrity**
 When considering a vision of a free and open internet that serves humanity, the most fundamental first principle to consider is the software security model.
 This model dictates a set of design affordances through the principle of inheritance.
 With the growing shift in preferences from centralized to decentralized computing, we have inadvertently started to re-adopt a [“capabilities”](https://www.youtube.com/watch?v=qZ2LltOmD5A&t) oriented security model at the network level.
-This architecture can be seen manifesting in the form of cryptographic tokens that are stored on [distributed ledgers](https://www.regen.network/) and controlled through wallet addresses.
+This architecture can be seen manifesting in the form of cryptographic tokens that are stored on [distributed ledgers](https://www.regen.network/) and controlled through [wallet](https://www.pillar.fi/) addresses.
 The progress has been rapid from our shallow time frame but the field still has plenty of [scope for development](https://subconscious.network/) resting upon [dormant potentials](http://ceptr.org/).

 #### **Algorithmic 'intelligence'**
 Between interfaces and distributed data storage lie algorithmic programmes; a primitive form of associative intelligence particularly useful for search and retrieval.
-There has been plenty of [discussion and dissent](https://nooscope.ai/) regarding “artificial intelligence” and “cybernetics” over the years but regardless of interdisciplinary politics, both fields have grown considerably and are pretty ripe for a meaningful confluence manifest as semantic web infrastructure meets the algorithmic economy.
+There has been plenty of [discussion and dissent](https://nooscope.ai/) regarding “artificial intelligence” vs “cybernetics” over the years but regardless of interdisciplinary politics, both fields have grown considerably and are pretty ripe for a meaningful confluence manifest as semantic web infrastructure meets the algorithmic economy.

-In regards to classification a fruitful area of research is John Bennetts [General Systematics](https://en.wikipedia.org/wiki/Systematics_%E2%80%93_study_of_multi-term_systems).
+In regards to classification and [representational models](https://healinggeneration.com/) a fruitful area of research is John Bennetts [General Systematics](https://en.wikipedia.org/wiki/Systematics_%E2%80%93_study_of_multi-term_systems).
 This is an integrative science for qualitative parametric groupings that has been in continuous development since 1955 and lives as an epistemic practice amongst a number of communities worldwide.
 Relevant collaborators of Bennetts were David Bohm, Buckminster Fuller and Stafford Beer.
 His tool for the 'classification of wholes' can be conceived of as a frame for constructing functional ontological groupings in a very elegant manner that seems appropriate for implementation on distributed ledger technology like [AD4M](https://ad4m.dev/).

 In regards to predictive capacities, the field of [active inferencing](https://mitpress.mit.edu/9780262045353/active-inference/) pioneered by the famed neuroscientist [Karl Friston](https://en.wikipedia.org/wiki/Karl_J._Friston) looks exceptionally promising.
 AI under through this lens is a means of understanding sentience from the perspective of minimizing free energy or surprise and utilises a form of abductive or Bayseian reasoning.
-From the perspective of computer science, this can be thought of as a means of algorithmically extending a model’s [resolution](https://github.com/Joshfairhead/Obsidian/blob/main/Immanent/Projects/R3solution/R3solution.md) through statistical clustering.
+From the perspective of computer science, this can be thought of as a means of algorithmically extending a model’s resolution through statistical clustering.

 # Relation to PL’s research activities

 This applied research proposal is based around realisation of the semantic web for practical language evolution, which has a clear technical link to the open problem statement of “relaxing the traditional ‘web’ assumptions of a single origin to engage with the possibilities of pre-distributed CDN or content-addressed data.”
 It especially ties in well with recent work on [Generalised Impact Evaluators](https://research.protocol.ai/publications/generalized-impact-evaluators/) published by the [Network Goods](https://research.protocol.ai/groups/network-goods/) research team.
-The Hypercerts [community](https://hypercerts.xyz/) also seems particularly fertile in regards to discussions around model development and “Digital Twins”.
+The Hypercerts [community](https://hypercerts.xyz/) also seems particularly fertile in regards to discussions around model development and 'Digital Twins'.

 # Impact
 > You can have a healthy fossil-fuel balance sheet, or a relatively healthy planet - but now that we know the numbers it looks like you cant have both. - Bill McKibben